 Attend a Mandatory Interest Meeting

-Students interested in joining a fraternity or sorority are required to attend a Mandatory Interest Meeting hosted by the Office of Leadership & Student Engagement.
+Students interested in joining a fraternity or sorority are required to attend a Mandatory Interest Meeting hosted by the Office of Student Activities.
 This meeting will provide you with a wealth of helpful information about the intake process, qualifications for membership and what to expect after you become a member.
 You must attend one of these meetings to be eligible for membership.
-Meetings will take place throughout the spring and fall semesters.
+Meetings will take place throughout the fall semester.
 Session dates will be posted around campus and on our website.
-Contact our office if you have any questions, (757) 785-3841.
+Contact our office if you have any questions, (757) 757-823-8200.

 Look for flyers, Facebook invitations, tweets and other publicity about programs and functions that will be hosted by the chapters that you are interested in.
 Your attendance can not only show your interest in the organization, but also give you a better understanding of their programs and help you make connections with the current members.